Noise induced transition in Josephson junction with second harmonic: Calculation of effective potential

 The natural initial condition for $\delta\phi$ is to set $\delta\phi=\delta{\dot{\phi}}=0$ at the initial time which we may choose as $t=-\infty$.
 With this initial condition, Eq.(\ref{fluctuatingpart}) admits $\langle\delta\phi(t)\rangle=0$ for all time, as expected.

-Note that the cross-correlation, as we show below, is $\mathcal{O}(1)$, and it contributes to the average motion of the pendulum.
+Note that the cross-correlation, as is shown below, is $\mathcal{O}(1)$, and it contributes to the average motion of the pendulum.
 We can consider $\cos\langle \phi \rangle\approx -1$ as we are interested in the regime $\phi\approx\pi$.
-We would solve Eq. \eqref{fluctuatingpart} by Green function $G$.
-The effect of noise can be cast into the form of unit force.
-Eq. \eqref{fluctuatingpart} can be written as,
+We would solve Eq. \ref{fluctuatingpart} by Green function $G$.
+The effect of noise can be cast into the form of a unit force.
+Eq. \ref{fluctuatingpart} can be written as

-where, $\delta(t-t')$ is unit force at $t=t'$.
-In terms of Green function Eq. \eqref{fluctuationeqn} becomes,
+where $\delta(t-t')$ is unit force at $t=t'$.
+In terms of Green function Eq.\ref{fluctuationeqn} becomes

-where, $G$ satisfies the initial condition for $t<t'$ with $G$ continuous at $t=t'$ and $\gamma^2=f_1-2f_2$.
-Solving Eq. \eqref{eq:Gforfastpart} and substituting the solution in Eq.\eqref{slowpart} we find, \begin{widetext}
+where $G$ satisfies the initial condition for $t<t'$ with $G$ continuous at $t=t'$ and $\gamma^2=f_1-2f_2$.
+In this case, the solution $G$ takes the following form